huaweicloud/huaweicloud-fpga/fp1/hardware/vivado_design/lib/template/prj/README.md

 **Notes**:

-- Running the AEI_Register.sh command requires completing the PR verification,bit file generation, and registration ID generation It takes some time to finish these three steps.
+- Running the **AEI_Register.sh** command requires completing the PR verification, .bit file generation, and registration ID generation.
+It takes some time to finish these three steps.

-- During the execution of the AEI_Register.sh script, enter the AK, SK, and password as prompted.
+- During the execution of the **AEI_Register.sh** script, enter the AK, SK, and password as prompted.

 - To obtain the Access Key (AK) and Secret Key (SK), take the following steps: Open the Create Access Key page `http://support.hwclouds.com/devg-obs_c++_sdk_doc_zh/zh-cn_topic_0040689446.html`, access the AK and SK according to the instructions on the page, and store them properly for registration.

-  1.Enter the AK obtained upon the display of`Input access_key:`。
+  1. Enter the AK obtained upon the display of `Input access_key:`.
-  2.Enter the SK obtained upon the display of `Input secret_key:`。 3.Enter the HWS account password upon the display of `Input passwd:`。
+  2. Enter the SK obtained upon the display of `Input secret_key:`.
+  3. Enter the HWS account password upon the display of `Input passwd:`.

-- The AEI_Register.sh script is executed successfully if the following output is displayed:
+- The **AEI_Register.sh** script is executed successfully if the following output is displayed:

 ```bash
 #############################################################